 The modern concept of feminism was not present during the time that the Bible was written, but that does not mean the Bible has nothing to say on the basic issues of feminism.
 Even when the Scriptures seem to be silent on something that affects us today, there are eternal principles that speak to the underlying issue.

 Modern feminism is a counterfeit solution to the real issue of the inequality of women in a sinful society.
 Feminism arrogates to itself the right to demand respect and equality in every aspect of life.
 Feminism is based in arrogance, and it is the opposite of the call to the born-again believer to be a servant.
-The modern, militant feminists call women to rise up and rebel against the order that God has given to mankind.
+The modern, militant feminists call women to rise up and rebel against the order that God has given to humankind.
 That brand of feminism seeks to impose humanistic values in direct opposition to the Word of God.
 Feminism was originally a positive movement, focused on giving women the basic rights God intends for every human being to have.
-Tragically, feminism now focuses on destroying all distinctions in the roles of men and women.
+Tragically, feminism now focuses on destroying distinctions in the roles of men and women.

 There has always been inequality in the world.
 It is sad but true that artificial barriers have always divided humanity—barriers that have no basis in God’s Word.
-It is sin in the heart that causes inequality.
-It is sin that causes men to treat women in ways that are meant to demean or objectify them.
+It is sin in the heart that causes inequality, sin that causes some men to treat women in demeaning or objectifying ways.
 And it is sin that seeks counterfeit solutions to counteract these inequalities.
-The only true cure for inequality is obedience to God’s Word.
-If men and women would walk in obedience to God’s Word, radical feminism would be seen for what it is, and the harmony that God has ordained between men and women would result.
+The only cure for discrimination and inequality is obedience to God.
+If men and women would humbly submit to God’s Word, then striving would cease, the genders would complement each other, and the harmony that God ordained would flourish.